 - Guide 1: How to Remove Tinba Trojan from Windows.

-- Guide 2: Get rid of Tinba Trojan from Mac OS X.
+- Guide 2: Get rid of Tinba Trojan on Mac OS X.

-- Guide 3: Remove Tinba Trojan from Google Chrome.
+- Guide 3: Remove Tinba Trojan in Google Chrome.

 - Guide 4: Erase Tinba Trojan from Mozilla Firefox.